 In these smart city projects, each chooses different hot issues, for example, the Ho Chi Minh City Project emphasizes economy, traffic congestion, flooding, and high tide.
 Da Nang, Da Lat and Hue emphasize tourism.
-Quang Ninh and Lao Cai selects both economy (trade) and tourism (homestay).
+Quang Ninh and Lao Cai select both economy (trade) and tourism (homestay).

 In addition, the Ministry of Information and Communications of Vietnam is directly guiding the pilot implementation of smart city services for 19 cities and provinces.
 It is expected that in December 2020, the Ministry of Information and Communications will coordinate with cities and provincese to evaluate the pilot results to consider and propose the implementation for the next period.